io-tronic/ethogram_helper_utils/README.md

 ### `./id_questions.py 'transcript json path'`
 - Uses OpenAI text-davinci-003 model on scrolling window to extract questions.
 - This function is very expensive.
 For large datasets, training a less expensive classifier would be highly recommended.
-No model smaller than text-davinci-003 worked in our use case
+No model smaller than text-davinci-003 worked in our (untrained) use case.
 - high false positive rate

 ### `./autoethogram.py 'transcript analysis path'